branisk/ImageToText-Dilineation-Extraction/README.md

 This program is a note-taking tool designed to extract text from images, select a desired portion of the text, and produce a CSV with the extracted portion and a categorical summarization of the text.
 This tool is particularly useful for digitizing handwritten notes and organizing them using platforms such as Obsidian.

+This tool was made to show the capabilities of combing pre-trained models available through different providers (Google and OpenAI), and expand the possible use cases.
+You can easily create your own interactive dashboard and automate tedious processes such as uploading a ton of images.
+Potential upgrades are detecting highlighted words, separating handwritten and printed notes, detecting underlined or bold words, and much more.

 ## Features

 - Extract text from images using Google Cloud Vision API